ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ***main_test.bal***

-This test stubs the behaviour of the `get` method to return a specific value in 2 ways:
+This test stubs the behavior of the `get` method to return a specific value in 2 ways:

 1. Stubbing to return a specific value in general
 2. Stubbing to return a specific value based on the input